💰Improve your grant writing and double your funding.

 When you identify a particular grant whose description matches the main concern of your organization’s project, research the grant’s source— including its giving history, leadership, and mission.
 Then, align the angle of your grant proposal with whatever you learn about the foundation.

-Components of an Effective Nonprofit Grant Proposal
+Effective Nonprofit Grant Proposal

 Make sure you understand the components of a typical nonprofit grant proposal.
 You can find more complete explanations of each section in our proposal template, but these are the basic parts of a grant application: